 Having understood what a DS3 is, you can now fathom its applications more appropriately.
 DS3 is highly relevant for large companies with high-speed data transfer requirements between offices, branch locations, or plant sites.

-It is also recommended for businesses requiring enterprise-wide IP PBX or VoIP systems like a call center operation.
+It is also recommended for businesses requiring enterprise-wide IP PBX or VoIP systems like a call centre operation.
 Other applications are commonly found in businesses including internet service providers, research labs, educational institutions like universities, software development firms, etc.

 However, if all you want is an internet speed that is two or three times that of your current T1 line, then it is possible to achieve this without shifting to a DS3 setup.
 You can deploy multiple T1 lines or bonded T1 lines to enhance the service (also known as NxT1).